Brown, Crispy Leaf Edges on Oxalis

 Low humidity combined with heat

-While Oxalis tolerates average room humidity reasonably well, prolonged exposure to very dry air, especially combined with heat from a radiator, vent, or sunny window, can outpace the plant's ability to retain moisture in the thin leaflet edges, showing first as browning right at the margins.
+While Oxalis tolerates average room humidity reasonably well, prolonged exposure to very dry air, especially combined with heat from a radiator, vent, or sunny window, can outpace the plant's ability to retain moisture in the thin leaflet edges, showing first as browning right at the margins where tissue is most exposed.

 Underwatering

-Oxalis grows from small underground bulbs or corms that store some reserve moisture, so the plant can mask a mild dry spell better than a plant with no storage organ at all — but by the time edge browning actually shows up, the corms themselves have usually been drawn down too, meaning the visible damage reflects a more significant water deficit than the same symptom would on a plant without that buffer.
+Oxalis grows from small underground bulbs or corms that store some reserve moisture, so the plant can mask a mild dry spell better than a plant with no storage organ at all.
+But by the time edge browning actually shows up, the corms themselves have usually been drawn down too, meaning the visible damage reflects a more significant water deficit than the same symptom would suggest on a plant without that buffer.

 Fertilizer salt buildup